Report Card Mail Request

 This is information about the privacy of student records and the rights and responsibilities of the students regarding their educational records.

 This is for students who are requesting an official IVCC transcript to be sent to another institution.
 There is a limit of 5 transcripts per request.

 This link provides information for students who will be transferring credits from another college or university.

 Drops and Withdrawals

-Students must contact the Records Office to drop classes.
+Students must drop classes on WebAdvisor or in person at the Records Office or the Ottawa Center.
 Refunds of tuition will be made on the following basis:

 Traditional courses (16 weeks): Student must drop on or before the 10th day of the term of the course in order to receive a 100% refund of tuition and fees, excluding a non-refundable $5.00 registration fee.

 Non-traditional courses (less than 16 weeks): The drop/refund period varies according to the length of class.
 Students must drop prior to the date stated on their registration statement in order to receive a refund.

 The Cashier’s Office will issue refunds after the 10th day of the semester.

 If you are an IVCC graduate and would like to request a Duplicate Diploma, please download the form and either mail or fax it to: